jrm2k6/space-invaders-elm/my_first_experience_with_elm.md

 drawBall : Ball -> Color -> Form
 drawBall ball clr = ( move (ball.x, ball.y) (filled clr (circle 4)))

-Great, we have now a model and a view for our ball, but how are we going to create one.
+Great, we have now a model and a view for our ball, but how are we going to create it.
 We want to create a ball each time the player presses the space key.

-So we have to this in two steps: modify the input to add the space key handling, and modify the updateGame method to check if we have to create a ball or not.
+So we have to this in two steps: modify the input to add the space key handling, and modify the updateGame method to check if we have to move a ball or not.

 To modify the input we can just modify our Input record, to add a boolean which means 'space key is pressed', by using Keyboard.space (url).